qmk/qmk_firmware/README.md

 `MO(layer)` - momentary switch to *layer*.
 As soon as you let go of the key, the layer is deactivated and you pop back out to the previous layer.
 When you apply this to a key, that same key must be set as `KC_TRNS` on the destination layer.
 Otherwise, you won't make it back to the original layer when you release the key (and you'll get a keycode sent).
 You can only switch to layers *above* your current layer.
 If you're on layer 0 and you use `MO(1)`, that will switch to layer 1 just fine.
 But if you include `MO(3)` on layer 5, that won't do anything for you -- because layer 3 is lower than layer 5 on the stack.

+`OSL(layer)` - momentary switch to *layer*, as a one-shot operation.
+So if you have a key that's defined as `OSL(1)`, and you tap that key, then only the very next keystroke would come from layer 1.
+You would drop back to layer zero immediately after that one keystroke.
+That's handy if you have a layer full of custom shortcuts -- for example, a dedicated key for closing a window.
+So you tap your one-shot layer mod, then tap that magic 'close window' key, and keep typing like a boss.
+Layer 1 would remain active as long as you hold that key down, too (so you can use it like a momentary toggle-layer key with extra powers).

 `LT(layer, kc)` - momentary switch to *layer* when held, and *kc* when tapped.
 Like `MO()`, this only works upwards in the layer stack (`layer` must be higher than the current layer).

 `TG(layer)` - toggles a layer on or off.
 As with `MO()`, you should set this key as `KC_TRNS` in the destination layer so that tapping it again actually toggles back to the original layer.
 Only works upwards in the layer stack.

 ### Fun with modifier keys